What are redirects?

 Why and when do you use redirects?

-There are several situations where implementing a redirect is necessary or beneficial:
+There are several situations in which implementing a redirect is necessary or beneficial:

-- Deleting or moving pages: If you delete a page or move it to another location, a redirect prevents visitors from ending up on a '404 Not Found' page.
+• Deleting or moving pages: If you delete a page or move it to another location, a redirect prevents visitors from landing on a "404 Not Found" page.

-- Changing the URL structure: When optimising your URLs for search engines or user-friendliness, such as shortening long URLs, redirects ensure that the old URLs are redirected to the new ones.
+• Changing the URL structure: When optimizing your URLs for search engines or user friendliness, such as shortening long URLs, redirects ensure that the old URLs are routed to the new ones.

-- Merging websites or pages: If you combine several websites or consolidate similar content on one page, redirects help direct traffic from the old pages to the new ones.
+• Merging websites or pages: If you are combining multiple Web sites or consolidating similar content on one page, redirects help direct traffic from the old pages to the new pages.

 Different types of redirects